calvinalkan/better-wordpress-hooks/README.md

 ### 1. IoC-Container

-To auto-resolve dependencies of event listeners and automaticcly create objects, BetterWpHooks makes use of a Inversion of Control (IoC) Container.
-Since many Wordpress plugins already use a IoC-Container it would make no sense to force the usage of any specific container implementation.
+To auto-resolve dependencies of event listeners and automatically create objects, BetterWpHooks makes use of an Inversion of Control (IoC) Container.
+Since many WordPress plugins already use an IoC-Container, it would make no sense to force the usage of any specific container implementation.

 The entire library is dependent on an ``ContainerAdapterInterface`` .
 By default, an adapter for the `illuminate/container` is used.
 Every feature of the [Illumiante/Container](https://laravel.com/docs/8.x/container) is fully supported.

-The acutal container implementation can be swapped out by confirming to a simple interface, so you can use any other container like:
+The actual container implementation can be swapped out by confirming to a simple interface, so you can use any other container like:

 - [Symfony Container](https://symfony.com/doc/current/service_container.html)
 - [Aura](http://auraphp.com/packages/2.x/Di.html)
 - [Dice](https://r.je/dice)

-The only constraint is that **auto-resolving ( auto-wiring ) neeeds to be supported by your container!**
+The only constraint is that **auto-resolving ( auto-wiring ) needs to be supported by your container!**

 ### 2. Events

-Events represent Wordpress Actions and Filters.
+Events represent WordPress Actions and Filters.
 There is however no need to distinguish between the two.
 That is taken care of under the hood.

 There are two ways to use Events with BetterWpHooks:

 1. Events as event objects (**recommended**, as it provides way more features)
-2. Similar to Wordpress Actions and Filters but still using the IoC-Container to resolve classes (not-recommended)
+2. Similar to WordPress Actions and Filters but still using the IoC-Container to resolve classes (not-recommended)

 ### 3. Event Dispatcher

-This is the main class that servers as a layer between your plugin code and the Wordpress Plugin API.
-Instead of directly creating hooks via `add_action` and `add_filter` your create them using the Event Dispatcher.
+This is the main class that servers as a layer between your plugin code and the WordPress Plugin API.
+Instead of directly creating hooks via `add_action` and `add_filter` you create them using the Event Dispatcher.

 ### 4. Event Mapper